-During the financial year, the consolidated entity purchased equipment for use in its drilling campaign.
-Subsequently, the consolidated entity refined its strategy and determined that the equipment was no longer optimal for use in current operations.
-The equipment has hence been classified as held for sale at 30 June 2023.
+During the previous financial year, the consolidated entity purchased equipment for use in its drilling campaign.
+Subsequently, the consolidated entity refined its strategy and determined that the equipment was no longer optimal for use in its operations at the time.
+The equipment was classified as held for sale at 30 June 2023.

-An impairment assessment was conducted on the held for sale asset to determine its recoverable amount.
+An impairment assessment was conducted on the held for sale asset to determine its recoverable amount at 30 June 2023.
 The recoverable amount represents the higher of the fair value less costs of disposal and the value-in-use in accordance with AASB 136 Impairment of assets.
 Fair value less costs of disposal has been selected as the appropriate measure due to the equipment's limited application to the current strategy.
-The held for sale asset has been impaired to reflect its presently justifiable realisable value in current market conditions.
+The held for sale asset was impaired to reflect the justifiable realisable value in accordance with the market conditions at the time.

-An impairment loss of \$1,621,892 has been recognised in the statement of profit or loss for the financial year relating to the held for sale asset.
-The impairment loss represents the difference between the carrying amount of the asset being \$3,490,184 and its fair value less costs of disposal of \$1,868,292.
+For the year ending 30 June 2023, an impairment loss of \$1,621,892 was recognised in the statement of profit or loss relating to the held for sale asset.
+The impairment loss represented the difference between the carrying amount of the asset being \$3,490,184 and its fair value less costs of disposal of \$1,868,292.
+In the current period, \$497,065 of the held for sale assets were sold at their carrying value.

-Management have determined the impairment loss through comparison to a similar market transaction, sold at a fair value decrement from cost price of 38%.
-For prudency and to account for the specialised nature of the asset, management have applied a further risk premium of 15% to the discounted price.
+Management determined the impairment loss through comparison to a similar market transaction, sold at a fair value decrement from cost price of 38%.
+For prudency and to account for the specialised nature of the asset, management applied a further risk premium of 15% to the discounted price.